AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/21.2-release-activity/21-2-admin-enhancements.md

 >
 >This feature was released to the Production environment on March 4, 2021.

-When you need to edit or delete a custom field that might already be implemented in some Adobe Workfront reports, it’s important to assess whether those reports will need adjustments in order to keep working properly after you make the change.
+When you need to edit or delete a custom field that might already be implemented in some Adobe Workfront reports, it's important to assess whether those reports will need adjustments in order to keep working properly after you make the change.

 You can add a custom view in the Custom Forms area with a new Reports column that shows which reports are using a particular custom field.